 Related article: how to grow weed in a closet

 You can grow weed from clones, but as most growers don’t have access to clones, they buy marijuana seeds online.
 Recommend for beginners are autoflowering seeds.
-They remain small in size and are very easy to grow.
+They remain small and are very easy to grow.

 Tip: Check all our autoflowering cannabis seeds

 There are several ways to grow your cannabis plant.
 Your choice will have an impact on how you should take care of your plant.
-The three main options are soil or potting compost; coconut fibre and hydroponics.
+The three main options are soil or potting compost; coconut fiber and hydroponics.

 If using soil, avoid using pots or buckets less than 20L as the roots of the plant will need room to grow.
 Coconut coir and other soil-free mixtures serve as a medium in which the roots can anchor the plant, without using actual soil.

 Hydroponic growers use highly oxygenated, nutrient-enriched water.
-All of the plant’s nutrient requirements are supplied by water by adding a nutrient solution.
+All the plant’s nutrient requirements are supplied by water by adding a nutrient solution.
 Since the plant expends less energy on root growth and finding nutrients, it can use more power for vegetative growth and flowering.

 Besides the place where you will grow your weed plant you will need fans to provide air circulation because, like you, a potted plant needs fresh air to breathe.
-If you keep your plant locked in a mouldy closet with poor ventilation, its growth will be severely restricted.
+If you keep your plant locked in a moldy closet with poor ventilation, its growth will be severely restricted.
 Even with sufficient lighting, water, and nutrients, the plant will be in poor condition without the right amount of fresh air.
 Fans are always imperative in an indoor grow space, even for a single plant.
 One or more strategically placed fans can provide your plant with plenty of fresh air to breathe.

 The vertical height is a bit more negotiable but is still an important factor when growing marijuana indoors.
-You will need enough vertical space for the plant to develop vegetatively as the vegetative stage of growth determines the size of a plant when it flowers.
+You will need enough vertical space for the plant to develop as the vegetative stage of growth determines the size of a plant when it flowers.
 Larger plants generally offer better yields.